Yahya Sohail

 Languages

-ACL2 C C++ CSS HTML Java JavaScript PHP Python SQL
+ACL2 C C++ CSS HTML Java JavaScript PHP Python RISC-V Assembly SQL SystemVerilog x86 Assembly

 Web Development